Floods have provided great cautionary tales throughout human history – what can they now teach us about speeding up carbon drawdown?

 The News & Star’s reporting on the project has been limited to an uncritical puff piece, parroting information from a press release, quite possibly released by an important advertiser.
 The decline of independent local newspapers, with 70-90% of remaining local titles now being owned by corporate agglomerators, is a big problem.
 The ‘news deserts’ they’ve created negatively impact local democracy, holding power to account, and climate storytelling.

-In short, the Appleby project was:
+In short, the Appleby project fails on all counts:

 - SCIENCE: Ill conceived